easykemistry

 I. They have light weight but are very strong.

 ii.
-They are Good electrical conductivity
+They have Good electrical conductivity

 iii.
 They have High stability and